 If you're looking for a more "across-the-pond"-influenced fish fry experience, check out this pub (owned and operated by two Englishmen).
 They're famous for its "English Fish & Chips" featuring beer battered Atlantic cod with chips (sorry, fries) and authentic mushy peas or coleslaw, if you prefer.
 Three Lions also offers daily fish specials during Lent.

 W349 N5253 Lacy's Lane, Okauchee, (262) 567-7047

 The Golden Mast has super high-quality fish – mostly cod – served with potato pancakes, coleslaw, bread and attentive service.
 Early bird specials served from 4:30 to 5:30 p.m. include all-you-can-eat cod.
 Or arrive later and enjoy live music from 7 to 11 p.m.

 990 County Hwy Q, Grafton, (262) 376-9003

-Just off exit 93 on I-43, Juice's is one of only five remaining structures which remain from the ghost town of Ulao, located in present-day Grafton.
-And their Friday fish fry can't be beat.
-Eat at the bar or in the dining room - either way, it will be delicious.
+Just off Exit 93 on I-43, Juice's is one of only five remaining structures which remain from the ghost town of Ulao, located in present-day Grafton.
+And the Friday fish fry can't be beat.
+Eat at the bar or in the dining room – either way, it will be delicious.

 22 N. Main St., Hartford, (262) 673-5416